SELF SERVICE IN THE RETAIL AND DINING ENVIRONMENTS

 Many stores use basically the same system – notably Tesco, Asda, Morrisons, Sainsbury's, Boots and WHSmith.
 You can pay in cash or by card.

 The Co-op's self-checkouts are a little less well laid out but similar.
 I have limited experience of those in Lidl but found them simple enough.
+Aldi recently introduced similar ones to Lidl (this is not much of a surprise, but will fuel the false impression that they are related).

 The Waitrose self-checkouts are for card payment only.
 To pay in cash you need to go through the basket tills.